 Who may file a complaint: Employees (referred to as “complainant”) in a regular position who have successfully completed their probationary period.

-Time for filing complaint: The complainant must file a formal written complaint to the Vice President, Human Resources within 30 calendar days of the incident.
+Time for filing complaint: The complainant must file a formal written complaint to the Human Resources Manager, Employee Relations within 30 calendar days of the incident.

 Requirements of a complaint: Each complaint must include the following: